wangsix/caqe_segmentation/README.md

 1. Figure 2(b) should be ''Out in the Cold'' from Carole King instead of ''Black or White'' from Michael Jackson.
 2. In Table 3, 4 and 5, ''Out in the Cold'' and ''Black or White'' are misplaced with each other.
+3. The titles for Figure 3(b) and Figure 3(b) are misplaced between ''Out in the Cold'' and ''Black or White''.

 ## Code Summaries